-Address Rent & Utility Costs Rent & Utility Costs t dwelling with a monthly rent/utility cost of \$ the most t dwelling with a monthly rent/utility cost of \$ • • • • • • • • • • • • • • • • • • • • representative of your present home and our replacement housing payment calculations have been made based on this comparable dwelling.
+Address Rent & Utility Costs Contact Info

+We believe that the first dwelling with a monthly rent/utility cost of \$ \\\ is the most representative of your present home and our replacement housing payment calculations have been made based on this comparable dwelling.
 Although you are not required to move to this dwelling, you must move to a decent, safe and sanitary replacement dwelling in order to receive replacement housing assistance.
-If you rent a decent, safe and sanitary home where the monthly rent and average estimated utility costs are less than \$ per month, your rental assistance payment would be based on the actual cost of such a unit.
+If you rent a decent, safe and sanitary home where the monthly rent and average estimated utility costs are less than \$ \\\ per month, your rental assistance payment would be based on the actual cost of such a unit.
 Please contact us immediately if you believe this dwelling is not comparable to your current home.
 We can explain our basis for selecting this dwelling as most representative of your current home and discuss your concerns.

-Based on the information you provided to us about your income and other eligibility criteria, you are eligible for replacement housing assistance through a Housing Choice Voucher.\ If you choose to accept the Voucher assistance and rent a comparable replacement dwelling, we estimate your monthly out-of-pocket cost for rent and utilities will be approximately \$\\$per month based on 30 percent of your adjusted family income.
+Based on the information you provided to us about your income and other eligibility criteria, you are eligible for replacement housing assistance through a Housing Choice Voucher.\ If you choose to accept the Voucher assistance and rent a comparable replacement dwelling, we estimate your monthly out-of-pocket cost for rent and utilities will be approximately \$\frac{\dagger}{\text{per}}\$ per month based on 30 percent of your adjusted family income.
 We will explain to you how this assistance is calculated and assist you in completing an application Voucher assistance may be adjusted periodically to reflect changes in your income and rent.
 Voucher assistance may continue indefinitely, depending on need and congressional appropriations.